woohoolabs/zen/README.md

 ## Install

-The steps of this process are quite straightforward.
-The only thing you need is [Composer](http://getcomposer.org).
-Run the command below to get the latest version of Zen:
+The only thing you need is [Composer](http://getcomposer.org) before getting started.
+Then run the command below to get the latest version:

 ```bash
 $ composer require woohoolabs/zen
 ```

-This library needs PHP 7.0+.
+Zen requires PHP 7.0 at least.

 ## Basic Usage